 The Centre has an attendance officer at each campus who tracks and follows up on student absences.
-The Head of Campus, Dean of Students, Campus Curriculum Head of Department and the Campus Guidance Officer, meet regularly to monitor and review students of concern.
+The Head of Campus, Dean of Students, Head of Inclusion, Inclusion teachers and the Campus Guidance Officer, meet regularly to monitor and review students of concern.
 These students are highlighted to their teachers for monitoring as well as support plans that need to be put in place to maximise student learning days.

-In 2023, the Centre include in its Student Code of Conduct, an EQ aligned process for extended non-attendance that has impacted on a student's academic progress.
+In 2024, the Centre included in its Student Code of Conduct, an EQ aligned process for extended non-attendance that has impacted on a student's academic progress.
 This process includes multiple modes of contacting both parent/carer and student to establish a re-engagement in their program.
 Continued non-attendance may result in the cancellation of enrolment.